 Thousands of years ago, the valley where Palm Springs and the Salton Sea are located was all covered with water.
 As that water dried up, the sandy lake bed was at the mercy of the wind, which blew the sand together and formed what now makes up the sand dunes of Glamis.

 There are a few different areas of the Imperial Sand Dunes available to check out.
 Interstate 8 will take you through the southern portion of the dunes, along the border with Mexico.
 There, you can see the border fence that is monitored by the US Border Patrol.
 There is also a section of the original Plank Road, as well as a replica of what it looked like.
-The Plank road was built in the early 1900s as a way for vehicles to cross the sandy surface before paved roads were in place.
+The Plank Road was built in the early 1900s as a way for vehicles to cross the sandy surface before paved roads were in place.

 The northern-most end of the dunes is called Mammoth Wash.
-This area is a little harder to get to, since there is no main highway running nearby.
+This area is a little harder to get to since there is no main highway running nearby.
 But, it is more secluded than other areas.

-The most popular area is the middle portion of the dunes.
+The most popular area in the middle portion of the dunes.
 Gecko Road is one of the two main camping areas and is right off of Highway 78.
 This is where the Bureau of Land Management (BLM) ranger station is located.
 Along the road, there are “pads” where RVs, trailers, trucks, and cars can all park without getting stuck in the sand.
-There are also outhouse-type bathrooms located along Gecko Road, at the camp sites.
+There are also outhouse-type bathrooms located along Gecko Road, at the campsites.
 On the other side of the dunes is “The Wash” camping area.
 This area, although not paved, is hard-packed dirt, where trucks and RVs should have no problem driving on.

 From October through April, our family spends several weekends down at Glamis.
 My husband and I both have quads and share a dirt bike.
 Our boys each have a quad and my dad has a sandrail.
 We enjoy going with friends as well.